Access to Health Records

 You are only entitled to your own personal data, and not to information relating to other people (unless the information is also about you or you are acting on behalf of someone).

-To gain access to your own health records, complete the Access to health records form.
+To gain access to your own health records, complete the Access to Health Records

-For health records that belong to a child please complete the Access to child’s health records form.
+For health records that belong to a child please complete the On Behalf of a Child 2022

 Please note that if the child is 13 years of age or over, we may ask to see proof of their consent.